shivanandmetri03/bluestock_mf_capstone/README.md

 ## Project Overview

-This project is an end-to-end Mutual Fund Data Engineering and Analytics Capstone developed to simulate real-world financial data pipelines and analytics workflows.
+This project is an end-to-end Mutual Fund Data Engineering and Analytics capstone designed to simulate a real-world financial data pipeline and analytical workflow.

+It focuses on building a complete ETL pipeline + data warehouse + SQL analytics layer for mutual fund datasets.

 The project focuses on: